jackv-murray/lastfm-scrobble-analysis/README.md

  * What sort of genres do I listen to the most?
  * At what time of the day do I listen to the most music?
  * Has my listening preferences changed over the years?
- * Do my preferences change depending on the season?
+ * How many tracks do I listen to on average per day?